 - Report any repairs immediately and, if possible, in writing.
 This will help your landlord keep on top of any disrepair in the property and will mean your landlord is aware of any outstanding issues.

 - Keep your rent account up to date.
 If you’re going to be late with a payment you need to let your landlord know.
-Keep receipts of all payments you make, including any top up payments if some of your rent is paid through housing benefit.
+Keep receipts of all payments you make, including any top up payments if some of your rent is paid by benefits.

 - Always give notice in writing if you want to end your tenancy.
 Your landlord may accept verbal notice but, legally, your liability to pay rent doesn’t end until the tenancy does.
 You need to give at least 28 days’ notice to quit to end your tenancy.